pyeventsourcing/esdbclient/README.md

 client.delete_projection(name=projection_name)
 ```

-Please note, a projection must be disabled and reset before it can be deleted.
+Please note, a projection must be disabled before it can be deleted.

 ### Restart projections subsystem<a id="restart-projections-subsystem"></a>